badoo/techblog/_posts/2016-04-01-segregating-android-devices-for-docker-containers.markdown

 Each container was given a different ADB_DEV_BUS_USB value to denote the bus it should pay attention to.

 Aside: although the patch was trivial, building abd required trial and error, because most people want to build everything.
-My final recipe was this:
+My final recipe was this (in a case-sensitive filesystem - my work laptop is a mac):

 {% highlight sh %}
 cd src/android-src
 source build/envsetup.sh